Fitzy1293/shell-speedtest/README.md

 # The runner script

-Now that we have a script ready to compare the efficiency Bash and Dash, let's think about how we want to go about devising a script that acts as a runner.
+Now that we have a script ready to compare the efficiency Bash to Dash, let's think about how we want to go about devising a script that acts as a runner.

 We want to end up with a script where you can just run something like `shell_speedtest bash` and `shell_speedtest dash`